 360 Systems Model 2800

-360 Systems Model 2800 Programmable Equalizer stores and recalls 28 sets of EQ curves and level settings from its own internal memory.
-It gives instant access to the special sounds you’ve stored away, and lets you organize them into sequences for mixdown.
+360 Systems Model 2800 Programmable Equaliser stores and recalls 28 sets of EQ curves and level settings from its own internal memory.
+It gives instant access to the special sounds you’ve stored away, and lets you organise them into sequences for mixdown.

 Microcomputer Based Operation